donders-research-data-management/rdm-wiki/hpc-wiki/en/project_storage/user_guide.md

 $ prj_delacl rendbru 3010000.01
 ```

+Note: Changing and deleting user role are always applied recursively.

 #### Controlling user role on sub-directories
 Although it's still experimental, it is possible to set/delete user role on sub-directory within a project directory, using the `-p` option of the `prj_setacl` and `prj_delacl` scripts.
 For example, granting user `edwger` with the `Contributor` role in the subdirectory `subject_001` within project `3010000.01` can be done as follows: